CyberSecurity Malaysia Information Security Management System Audit and Certification (CSM27001) Scheme

 Terms of Service

 These Terms of Service have been structured in accordance with the applicable requirements of the accreditation bodies.
-These Codes apply also to certification outside accredited schemes.

 CyberSecurity Malaysia provides services to persons, firms or companies (each a “Client”).
 CyberSecurity Malaysia may provide its services directly or, in its absolute discretion, through (a) its own employees, (b) any affiliated company or (c) any other person or organisation, as may be entrusted by CyberSecurity Malaysia.
 Where part of the work is subcontracted to others, CyberSecurity Malaysia retains full responsibility for granting, maintaining, extending, reducing, suspending or withdrawing certification and for ensuring that properly documented agreements are in place.